 Emory University School of Medicine

-Community Affairs and Outreach
+Associate Director, Community Outreach

 In his role as Winship Associate Director of Community Outreach, he leads the efforts of the Winship Cancer Network and expands Winship's role in bringing clinical and population-based cancer research to communities throughout Georgia and surrounding states.

 Dr. Jillella received his Doctor of Medicine from the Government Medical College in Kurnool, India.
 He completed a rotating internship in Kurnool, followed by an internship at St. Agnes Hospital in Baltimore, MD, where he focused on pediatrics and internal medicine.
 He completed his residency at the Medical College of Georgia, and a fellowship in hematology/oncology at the Yale University School of Medicine.
 He did intensive training in bone marrow transplantation at the Johns Hopkins Oncology Center in Baltimore.
 Dr. Jillella is board-certified in Medical Oncology.

 Dr. Jillella's research focus is in Acute Promyelocytic Leukemia (APL) where we developed a strategy to decrease induction morality from an estimated 30% to 5%.
 It is funded by The Leukemia & Lymphoma Society (LLS) and has now received provisional approval as an ECOG trial.
 The plan is to make this a global initiative.
 My primary clinical interest is in the area of bone marrow transplantation with specific emphasis on patients with leukemia, multiple myeloma, and other blood-related malignancies.